Kiuwan logo

 Enhancing security in development graphic

-Developers play a crucial role in enhancing security and ensuring high performance throughout the development pipeline.
-The term DevSecOps — short for development security operations — indicates a commitment to security testing and mediation of vulnerabilities before a release.
+Developers are crucial in enhancing security and ensuring high performance throughout the development pipeline.
+DevSecOps—short for development security operations—indicates a commitment to security testing and mitigation of vulnerabilities before a release.
 Baking security into the code is more effective and efficient than testing a release candidate after the fact, only to be forced into corrective action.

 An essential component of DevSecOps is security training for all staff.
-Training ensures that everyone is aware of the guidelines and how to implement them.
+Training ensures that everyone knows the guidelines and how to implement them.
 Another includes compliance monitoring of all parts of DevSecOps.
-Developers should achieve early detection of vulnerabilities by analyzing the code, developing and reviewing the code in small batches, and applying static application security testing (SAST).
+Developers should detect vulnerabilities early by analyzing the code, developing and reviewing the code in small batches, and applying static application security testing (SAST).

 5 Steps to Enhance Developer Security unnamed